Once the home of Marta & Christen Press: How Sweden’s Damallsvenskan became a NXGN hub

 Tyreso boasted a star-studded squad, featuring Marta, Sweden icon Caroline Seger, Spain midfielder Vero Boquete, Klingenberg and Press, among others.
 In 2014, they reached the Champions League final, losing 4-3 to Wolfsburg in one of the competition’s greatest ever games.

 But, again, financial problems would hit.
 The club withdrew from the Damallsvenskan season shortly afterwards and wouldn't be rebooted until 2017, playing in the third tier.
-The dynamic of the league has changed a lot ever since.
+The dynamic of the league has since changed a lot.

 “Five or six years ago, [players] would probably have made a transfer within Sweden to a bigger club.
 Now, you see players from other clubs leaving and going straight out to Europe,” he tells Goal.